jirawatee/AB-Testing-with-FirebaseRemoteConfig-and-FirebaseAnalytics-Android/README.md

 A/B Testing with Firebase Remote Config and Firebase Analytics code guideline for Android developers

 ## Prerequisites
-* Supported Android 4.0.1 (Ice Cream Sandwich) and newer
+* Supported Android 4.0.1 (Ice Cream Sandwich) or newer
-* Google Play services 11.0.2 or newer
+* Google Play services 11.4.2 or newer
 * Android Studio 2.3 or higher
 * google-services.json in app-level folder